wootwoot1234/Superhost-Tools/README.md

 2. Node
 3. npm
 4. MonogoDB
-5. Maingun account (for email)
+5. UptimeRobot.com account (to ping server)

 ## Install on Heroku
 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-After deplying, add the Config Vars to Heroku for Mailgun to get email to work.
-- MAILGUN_API_KEY
+After deploying:
+- Login to the Mailgun account created for you by Heroku to verify it.
+- Set UptimeRobot.com to ping the following URLs every 15 min:
-- MAILGUN_DOMAIN
+  - yourHerokuDomain.com/checkRules
-- MAILGUN_DEFAULT_FROM_ADDRESS
+  - yourHerokuDomain.com/updatePricing

 ## How to install on a local computer
 Note: the code is set to not send messages or change prices on Airbnb from a local dev environment.
 I did this because I didn't want to accidentally send a message or set a price during development.
 You can either disable this or run it on a server like Heroku.